jordyorel/Orus-lang-register-based-VM/docs/OPTIMIZATION.md

 * Store raw types like `int64_t`, `float64_t` directly in VM stack/registers.
 * Only wrap in a `Value` union when dynamic behavior is necessary.
 * Avoid heap allocations for local integer/float values.
+* Initial opcodes now skip runtime type checks for integer arithmetic.
+* Introduced a parallel `int64_t` stack used by 64-bit integer opcodes.
+* Added `vmPushI64` and `vmPopI64` helpers so typed opcodes operate on raw values.
+* Removed runtime type checks for all specialized integer operations.
+* Phase 2 completed with unboxed primitives across the interpreter.

 ### 3. Optimize Interpreter Dispatch